Birr, Aargau

-Birr is a municipality in the Swiss canton of Aargau and the capital of Brugg (district).
+Birr is a municipality in the Swiss canton of Aargau.
 The village lies halfway between Lenzburg and Brugg.
 Birr has grown with its neighbour Lupfig into a conurbation.

 Birr is known as one of the places where the Swiss educator Johann Heinrich Pestalozzi established new standards in education.
 His gravesite in Birr is listed as a heritage site of national significance.